dnsimple/dnsimple-support/content/articles/record-notes.markdown

 # Record Notes

-The Record Notes feature allows you to associate a note with a DNS record, to help you remember the purpose of the record change.

-When creating or updating a record from the [DNS record editor](/articles/record-editor), you can optionally include a note to explain the purpose of the record.
+When creating, updating or deleting a DNS record from the [DNS record editor](/articles/record-editor), you can optionally include a note to explain the purpose of the record change.

+## Creating a record note

+When you create or update a DNS record, you can fill in the _Notes_ field to note down the purpose of the record.

 ![Record notes](/files/record-notes.png)